mijp1/castep-docs/docs/tutorials/Bonding_and_Charge/ELF.md

 [ELF](../../documentation/Groundstate/ELF.md) (Electron Localization Function) measures how "local" electrons are - the higher the value, the more likely electrons are to make opposite-spin pairs and generally be more "fixed" in place.
 We will use it to examine ionic and covalent bonding, and then use it to examine lone pairs (and hydrogen bonding) in HF, H~2~O and NH~3~ molecules.

+A lot of the steps on examining the data are the same as in [Plotting Charge Density](charge_density.md) - if you prefer, you may use that (and its accompanying [video tutorial](https://www.youtube.com/watch?v=_c2Hk4jxmm4&feature=youtu.be)), though the cells and planes used are slightly different.

 ## NaCl

 We will start by looking at how electrons in an NaCl crystal behave - to illustrate what ELF exactly does and doesn't do, we will compare it to the results of a standard population analysis.